biggproject/biggdocs/Modelling.md

 ### Description:

-This function performs a nested cross-validation (double cross-validation), which includes an internal hyper-parameter tuning, to reduce the bias in combined hyper-parameter tuning and model selection.
+This function performs a nested cross-validation (double cross-validation), which includes an internal hyper-parameter tuning, to reduce the bias when combining model selection and generalization error estimation.
 However, this function will not select the best model instance but will provide a less biased estimate of a tuned model’s performance on the dataset.

 ### Input arguments:
 * _model_family_: <code>string</code>. string identifying a model family (e.g. 'SVC',